adrijanik/articles-resources/README.md

 # articles-resources
-The repo contains images and code used to write articles.
+The repo contains notebook with code and data used to write article.